wardcanyon/localarena/README.md

   etc. are supported.

 - Multiple table support.
-This will be necessary for integration xtesting.
+This will be necessary for integration testing.

 - Write integration tests with PhpUnit.
 This will require test fixtures built on top of multiple table support.

-- Probably worth eventually having some tests for LBGA itself.
+- Probably worth eventually having some tests for LocalArena itself.

 - Better validation all over; e.g. we should be strict about rejecting invalid state definitions, etc.